 Employees designated as Vacation Relief Oilers shall be assigned a home terminal as close as possible to the employee's residence.
-Relief employees dispatched to the Inter-Island vessel route will be paid one (1) weekly round trip when working from Anacortes to Friday
+Relief employees dispatched to Friday Harbor shall receive an additional five (5) hours of pay for each day assigned the Inter-Island vessel route will be paid one (1) weekly round trip when working from Anacortes to Friday Harbor regardless of the actual number of days dispatched during the work week.
+No other form of travel pay/time is payable to Vacation Relief Oilers except as provided for in 10.01 above.
+Mileage shall be paid in accordance with Rule 10A.